Protection against radiation from construction products

 Which test laboratories can determine the specific activity of the relevant radionuclides?

 The Deutsche Akkreditierungsstelle GmbH (DAkkS) is the national accreditation body of the Federal Republic of Germany.
 It acts under Regulation (EC) No 765/2008 and the Accreditation Body Act (AkkStelleG) in the public interest and is the sole accreditation provider in Germany.
-To obtain a list of test laboratories that you can contact to have the specific activity of the relevant radionuclides determined, go to dakks.de/en > Service > Directory of notified bodies.
-Enter 'radionuclide' in the full text search and select under 'Testing (Tests)' > 'A23 Nuclear techniques /Ionising radiation'.
+To obtain a list of test laboratories that you can contact to have the specific activity of the relevant radionuclides determined, you can use the DAkks database for accredited bodies.

 How is the activity index determined?